QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 the events, set the half-filled snapshot, wait, set the filled one.
 One config line per test shortens the poll interval (Schwab sets `charles-schwab-order-poll-interval-ms` to 100 ms), and the fixture's setup puts it back, so no test changes the pace of the next one.

+And the test plays the transaction handler: every fixture subscribes to `OrdersStatusChanged` and writes each reported status back onto the Lean order before anything else (Schwab's `ApplyOrderStatus` helper) — the same closing of the loop Lean does live.
+The diff decides from the Lean order: the submit goes out only while the order is still `New`, and an id leaves the registry only once its order closed.
+A fixture that skips the write-back gets duplicate submits and orders that never stop being read.
+The asserts then follow the live trading cycle, on the collected events in the order it produces
+them: the submit, the fills, the close.

 ### The mock data is recorded, not invented